-- On-site investigation/visit (mining sites for Mined PGM and PGM-supplying counterparty office for Recycled PGM) for High-Risk supply, aimed at substantiating the documentary supply chain due diligence findings, which must be conducted within the first year of the business relationship. - For Mined PGM: The verification of the identity using reliable, independent source documents, data or information and the checking of government watch list information should be done for each company involved in the chain located in conflict affected or human rights abuse high risk areas, or with weak governance, from the mine to the refinery (including PGM producers, intermediaries, PGM traders and exporters, and transporters). - For Recycled PGM: The verification of the identity using reliable, independent source documents, data or information and the checking of government watch list information should be done for each company involved in the chain located in conflict affected or human rights abuse high risk areas from the PGM-supplying counterparty to the refinery (including transporters).
+- On-site investigation/visit (mining sites for Mined PGM and PGM-supplying counterparty office for Recycled PGM) for High-Risk supply, aimed at substantiating the documentary supply chain due diligence findings, which must be conducted within the first year of the business relationship. - o For Mined PGM: The verification of the identity using reliable, independent source documents, data or information and the checking of government watch list information should be done for each company involved in the chain located in conflict affected or Human Rights abuse High-Risk areas, or with weak governance, from the mine to the refinery (including PGM producers, intermediaries, PGM traders and exporters, and transporters). - For Recycled PGM: The verification of the identity using reliable, independent source documents, data or information and the checking of government watch list information should be done for each company involved in the chain located in conflict affected or Human Rights abuse High-Risk areas from the PGM-supplying counterparty to the refinery (including transporters).

-Referencing STEP 1 of this Guidance, Refiners should determine the criteria on which to base their Due Diligence, initially and on an on-going basis.
+Referencing STEP I of this Guidance, Refiners should determine the criteria on which to base their Due Diligence, initially and on an on-going basis.
 However, the following minimum criteria should be incorporated into their supply chain management, to determine zero-tolerance and High-Risk supply chains.